aws-samples/aws-iot-device-defender-agent-c/README.md

   }
 }
 ```

+To use the above jobs, file you can follow the steps as outlined in [Creating and Managing Jobs](https://docs.aws.amazon.com/iot/latest/developerguide/manage-job-console.html). **When following these steps, you can skip the steps related to code-signing.

 ### Disabling Jobs at runtime

 If you wish to disable IoT Jobs functionality at runtime you can pass the "-j" argument to the agent.